fluidos-project/REAR/docs/messages/README.md

  * The provider returns the list of matching flavors.
    * If the provider does not have available flavors, or does not have flavors matching the specified selector, an empty list will be returned.

-## RESERVE A FLAVOR
+## RESERVE_FLAVOR: reserve a flavor
-The **reserve flavor** message is sent by the client to the provider to notify the intention of reserving an offered flavor.
+The **RESERVE_FLAVOR** message is sent by the client to the provider to notify the intention of reserving an offered flavor.
 It is the first step that requires to handle the concurrency in client requests, as different clients may be interested in the same flavor.
 Note that this message only notifies the provider the intention of purchasing a flavor, the request must then be finalized using the confirm purchase message (see following subsection).

 Specifically, the client/provider interaction can be summarized in the following:
  * After the client has collected the list of available flavors offered by the provider, it notifies the intention of reserving a specific flavor by sending an HTTP POST and including the ID of the flavor to be reserved.